k-bosko/k-bosko.github.io/_posts/2019-09-19-Starbucks-Rewards-Program.md

 **Create unique identifier for each offer sent:**

   To evaluate which offers were viewed and completed correctly, I had to organize data at the offer level with timestamps for each event (received, viewed, completed).
 However, some customers received the same offer type more than once, meaning that the offer id is not a unique identifier in this case.
 When aggregating this data at later stage, information on these offers will be lost unless we create unique identifiers for them.
-To get an idea, there are 76277 offers sent, from which 51570 offers were sent to a certain customer only once, while 24707 offers of the same types where sent more than once.
+To get an idea, there are 76277 offers sent, out of which 51570 offers were sent to a certain customer only once, while 24707 offers of the same types were sent more than once.

-  So first, I created a unique identfier for each offer by combining `groupby()` and `cumcount()` functions to count how many times the same offer type was sent to the same person and then combine this counter with the offer id into a unique identifier:
+  So I created a unique identfier for each offer by combining `groupby()` and `cumcount()` functions to count how many times the same offer type was sent to the same person and then combine this counter with the offer id into a unique identifier:

 ```python
 #create unique identifier for each offer sent (because same offers could be sent more than once)